GMC-Modding-Team/Community-Mod-Compilation-Deprecated/pull_request_template.md

 <!---
-name: Feature request
+name: pull request
 about: Suggest an idea for a mod or the project
 title: ''
 labels: ''
+milestones: 'Experimental Compilation 0.F Release'
-assignees: 'TheGoatGod'
+Reviewers: 'TheGoatGod'

 --->